Taking to the streets to find a Shreveport killer

 “There’s so many unsolved crimes in our community, that we can do our part to make sure that justice comes for those who can’t fight for themselves anymore.”

-We were told by SPD no arrests have been made, but the case is still under investigation.
+No arrests have been made, but police say the case is still under investigation.